RedouaneBALI/ChampionsDraw/README.md

 -  Each team has to play randomly 2 opponents of each pots
 - A club cannot play against another club of its country
 - Clubs cannot play more than 2 clubs of a same country
+- Each club should play 4 games home and 4 games away

 More info about UEFA new format [here](https://www.uefa.com/uefachampionsleague/news/0268-12157d69ce2d-9f011c70f6fa-1000--new-format-for-champions-league-post-2024-everything-you-ne/)